RianSSpillane/LCA_TASK_CSU33012_Python/README.md

 # LCA_TASK_CSU33012
 Lowest Common Ancestor Task for Software Engineering CSU33012

-This repository contains the python implementation of this assignment (new coding language used)
+This repository contains the python implementation of this assignment.
+I have never used Python previous to this assignment.

 Please __see the following files in the Main Branch__ for the final implementation of this problem :
 - BinaryTree.py : Contains implementation of a binrary tree (for ints) and the LCA problem